vincent-lg/bui/docs/control/overview.md

 The method name here is `on_quit`.
 It's easy to read and somewhat obvious what it does: when the `File` menu is opened, if the user selects "Quit this app right away", this method is called.
 But hold, it's a bit odd at firs glance.

-This is a [widget control](#widget-control), yet we did not specify which control names to use.
+This is a [widget control](#widget-control), yet we did not specify which control name to use.
 Shouldn't we have used `on_click_quit` instead?

 The answer is somewhat logical but it might take some time to get used to it: `on_click_quit` and `on_quit` do the same thing.
 In fact, when BUI tries to bind the control methods, it notices the `on_quit` method.
 It looks to see if `quit` is a control name.
 It is not.
 Then it checks your widgets.
 There's one with ID `quit`, so BUI wonders if it's an implicit control.
 The [item](../class/Item.md) widget has the "click" implicit control.

 That's why a method named `on_quit` and `on_click_quit` do the same thing: menu items have an implicit control (when they're clicked).
 Because we often want to do this (link a menu item with an action), BUI will assume what to do when we give it an `on_quit` method.

 > Implicit controls are somewhat ambiguous at times.
 It can be great for very obvious windows, but when you start using a lot of widgets with a lot of identifiers, implicit controls might be confusing.
 This is all a choice and BUI lets you decide which to make.
+As a guiding rule, however, you could decide to use only implicit controls with widgets that do not need to intercept more than one control (like menu items, where it's obvious).

 If BUI cannot link a control method for any reason, it will try to explain why it failed and will provide additional information on how to fix this error.